 God had selected Jesus as His Passover

-5 The animals you choose must be year-old males without defect, and you may take them from the sheep or the goats.
-6 Take care of them until the fourteenth day of the month, when all the members of the community of Israel must slaughter them at twilight.Exodus 12:5b-6a
+6 Take care of them until the fourteenth day of the month, when all the members of the community of Israel must slaughter them at twilight.Exodus 12:6

-As the people cared for their Passover Lambs, so also God cared for His Passover Lamb and Jesus’ enemies could not get at him (yet).
-So the Gospel records what Jesus did the next day, Tuesday, Day Three of Passion Week.
+As the people cared for their Passover Lambs, so also God cared for His Passover Lamb.
+Thus Jesus’ enemies could not get at him (yet).
+The Gospel then records what Jesus did the next day, Tuesday, Day Three of Passion Week.

 Jesus Curses a Fig Tree